-The only case when it is useful to look at the contents of the p-Code Instructions section is when the order in which the tokens are presented to QuarkXPress or InDesign is important, such as would arise when message 108509 is issued during diary generation, requiring the use of the multi-pass token replacement diary generation option.
+The only case when it is useful to look at the contents of the p-Code Instructions section is when the order in which the tokens are presented to QuarkXPress is important, such as would arise when message 108509 is issued during diary generation, requiring the use of the multi-pass token replacement diary generation option.

 On the right of the p-Code Viewer, is displayed additional information about the textbox origin of the currently selected instruction.

 The Original Object's Content, located at the top right of the p-Code Viewer, displays the text contents of the textbox containing the token whose processing generated the currently selected instruction.